hsaagal78/ProREADMEBuilder/README.md

 ## Installation

-Clone the repository.
-Navigate to the project directory.Run the command `npm install` to install the dependencies.
+Clone the repository.Navigate to the project directory.Run the command `npm install` to install the dependencies.

 ## Usage

-Run the command `node index.js` to start the application.
+ Run the command `node index.js` to start the application.Follow the prompts and provide the required information.Once all the information is provided, the README.md file will be generated in the project directory.

 ## Credits

  Third-party library: Inquirer.js - Used for creating command-line prompts.

 ## License